bmndc/nokia-leo/root.md

   - *macOS and Linux users can try the latest version of [bkerler's edl] on the 6300 4G and 8000 4G; this allows you to read the boot partition without having to go through Gerda Recovery.
 Windows users may hold off as the newer version keeps being stuck at `main - Device detected :)` in my testing.*
   - Due to changes within the partition table, using andybalholm's EDL on the 6300 4G and 8000 4G will throw an error: `AttributeError: 'gpt' object has no attribute 'partentries'.
 Did you mean: 'num_part_entries'?`
   - I won't cover QFIL or Qualcomm Product Support Tools (QPST) in this guide; however if you're more comfortable with them, you can use them as well
-- required for the 6300 4G and 8000 4G: [Gerda Recovery image file] (backup: [one], [two]) for the Nokia 8110 4G; since the programmer above has a reading bug, we'll use this to access ADB from Recovery mode and get the boot partition from there;
+- required for the 6300 4G and 8000 4G: [Gerda Recovery image file] ([backup]) for the Nokia 8110 4G; since bkerler's edl-3.1 cannot read from `8k.mbn`, we'll use Gerda Recovery to access ADB from Recovery mode and get the boot partition from there;
 - Python 3 and `pip` for `edl.py` to work; setup guide can be found for each OS below
-  - On macOS and Linux, you can use [Homebrew] or your package manager of choice to quickly set up Python, ADB, `libusb` and dependencies for `edl.py`; setup guide for macOS will be covered as part of the guide.
+  - *Tip: On macOS and Linux, you can use [Homebrew] or your package manager of choice to set up Python, ADB, `libusb` and dependencies for `edl.py`.*
-  - *Python 2.7 bundled with macOS 10.8 to 12 is NOT recommended for following this guide.*
+  - Python 2.7 bundled with macOS 10.8 to 12 is NOT recommended for following this guide.
   - If you don't have an Internet connection, download and install packages manually from PyPI: [pyusb], [pyserial], [keystone-engine], [capstone], [docopt], [setuptools]
 - [Android Debug Bridge (ADB)] to read the boot partition in Gerda Recovery (see [Sideloading and debugging third-party applications] for instructions on using ADB)

-*Windows users also need to download and install:*
+Windows users also need to download and install:
 - Qualcomm driver for your computer to detect the phone in EDL mode (included in bkerler's edl-3.1 and andybalholm's EDL under the `Drivers` folder);
 - latest version of [Zadig] to configure `libusb-win32`/`libusb0` driver; do NOT use the older version bundled in `edl.py` package as it has less chances of success